paulredmond/atom-larasnippets/README.md

     <img width="100" height="69" src="./laravel-l-slant.png" />
 </p>

 My collection of Laravel and PHP Snippets.
-My goal is not an exhaustive list of snippets that nobody would remember, but to provide the snippets I find most useful.
+The goal of this package isn't an exhaustive list of snippets, but simply the snippets I reach for and need most often.

 <p align="center">
     <img src="./screenshot.gif" alt="The factory snippet in action" />